Australian rules football in Queensland: 1860s: Early Beginnings in South East Queensland

 Football matches had been played early on in what was known as "Moreton Bay", with some of the earliest evidence dating back to 1849, however it is not known under what rules they played and there were no established codes.
-The Melbourne Rules were brought to the newly self-governed Colony of Queensland by migrants from the Colony of Victoria and was the first organised code to arrive.
+The Victorian Rules, first drafted in 1859, were brought to the newly self-governed Colony of Queensland by migrants from the Colony of Victoria and in the 1860s was the first organized code to arrive.

-Founder of the code Tom Wills, moved to Queensland along with his father Horatio Wills in October 1861 to work on the family grazing property near Springsure in Central Queensland.
-While Horatio was killed during the Cullin-la-ringo massacre and Tom returned to Victoria in 1864, his brothers Cedric and Horace (both played at Geelong Football Club) continued their football involvement in Brisbane, as did many other associates of Wills.
+Tom Wills who chaired that meeting in 1859 and helped popularise the code across Victoria, moved to Queensland along with his father Horatio Wills in October 1861 to work on the family grazing property near Springsure in Central Queensland.
+While Horatio was killed during the Cullin-la-ringo massacre and Tom returned to Victoria in 1864, his brothers Cedric and Horace (both played alongside Tom at the Geelong Football Club) continued their football involvement in Brisbane, as did many other associates of Wills.

-Not long after the redrafting of the laws on the 1st May and the widespread distribution of the Victorian Rules of Football in the Australasian on 19 May 1866 an advertisement appeared in the Brisbane Courier on the 21st May calling for a meeting to form a Brisbane club.
-The first Brisbane Football Club was incorporated the following day on the 22 May 1866 and chose to play under the then widely distributed Victorian Rules.
+Not long after the redrafting of the laws on 1 May 1866 and the widespread distribution in the Australasian on 19 May, an advertisement appearing in the Brisbane Courier on 21 May called for a meeting to form a Brisbane club.
+The first Brisbane Football Club was incorporated the following day on 22 May 1866 and chose to play under the then widely distributed Victorian Rules.

 Queensland at the time was one of the poorest colonies (especially in comparison to booming Victoria), having begun as a penal settlement it was very much a frontier colony and relied heavily on investment from the southern colonies.
-With its population of under 90,000 in 1866, it was dwarfed by Victoria's rapidly growing population of 640,000 consisting mostly of migrants from the United Kingdom and New South Wales.
-Nevertheless Brisbane was the first football club of any code in the colony and the only known club outside of Victoria and New South Wales to have officially adopted Victorian Rules.
+With its population of under 90,000 in 1866, it was dwarfed by Victoria's rapidly growing population of 640,000.
+In contrast to Victoria's population which migrated from around the world, the Queensland colony consisted primarily of those from Great Britain and New South Wales.
+Nevertheless, Brisbane was the first football club of any code in the colony.